dandaraleite/WebScrapyng/README.md

 # WebScrapyng

-Estudos e Projeto Web Scraping com Python. \
+Studies and Project Web Scraping with Python. \

-Extraindo dados de uma página de livros
+Extracting information from book categories on https://books.toscrape.com by pagination if it exists, in addition to recording all the extracted information in a CSV file.

-# Bibliotecas
+# Libraries
 - Requests
 - BeautifulSoup
 - Pandas